 It takes a lot to make your home operate and there are many decisions to be made.
-Service Experts Heating & Air Conditioning is here to assist in making one of those decisions a simpler one: furnace VS heat pump.
+Service Experts Heating & Air Conditioning is here to assist in making one of those decisions an easier one: heat pump versus furnace.

-A heat pump and furnace can both be your home’s heating system but a heat pump functions best when the standard winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
+A heat pump and furnace can both be used to heat your home but a heat pump functions best when the standard winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
 If you live in a territory with harsh winters or where the standard winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.

-Regardless of where you live, you can always choose a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump takes heat from the air outside your home, and brings it within your home.
-This is why when temperatures begin to drop below 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and comfy.
+Regardless of where you live, you can always use a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it within your home.
+This is why when temperatures start to drop under 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and comfy.

-If you currently live in an area where you could go with either a heat pump or a furnace, there are a few things to think about.
-Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
-They simply shift heat that already exists from one place to another, such as from outside your home to within your home.
+If you currently live in a region where you could go with either a heat pump or a furnace, there are a few things to think about.
+Heat pumps are highly energy efficient since they use electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
+They simply shift heat that already exists from one area to another, such as from outside your home to the inside of your home.

 A furnace might sometimes be less pricey to install but tends to cost more to use due to the cost of fuel while heat pumps can be a higher investment price but cost less over time.